 Be Proactive: Don’t wait for problems to arise.
 Perform regular inspections and maintenance to prevent issues before they become significant problems.

-Maintain Physical Fitness: The role can be physically demanding, so maintaining a good level of fitness can help you perform tasks more efficiently and reduce the risk of injury.
+Maintain Physical Fitness: The role can be physically demanding.
+Maintaining a good level of fitness can help you perform tasks more efficiently.
+It also reduces the risk of injury.

-For those passionate about property care and management, this career path not only provides job security but also the chance to make a significant impact on the properties and lives of those you serve.
+For those passionate about property care and management, this career path not only provides job security but also the chance to make a significant impact.
+It’s rewarding to affect the properties and lives of those you serve.
 Whether you’re looking to manage residential estates, commercial buildings, or luxury homes, the role of a property caretaker offers diverse and fulfilling opportunities.